-- (1) The purpose of these directions is to address the serious public health risk posed to Victoria by Novel Coronavirus 2019 (2019-nCoV). - (2) These directions require everyone in Victoria to limit their interactions with others by: - (a) restricting the circumstances in which they may leave the premises where they ordinarily reside; and - (b) placing restrictions on gatherings. - (3) These directions must be read together with the Restricted Activity Directions (No. 2), the Isolation (Diagnosis) Direction, the Hospital Visitor Directions and the Care Facilities Directions. - (4) These directions replace the Stay at Home Directions (No. 2), and make express provision for childminding arrangements.
+- (1) The purpose of these directions is to address the serious public health risk posed to Victoria by Novel Coronavirus 2019 (2019-nCoV). - (2) These directions require everyone in Victoria to limit their interactions with others by: - (a) restricting the circumstances in which they may leave the premises where they ordinarily reside; and - (b) placing restrictions on gatherings. - (3) These directions must be read together with the Restricted Activity Directions (No. 3), the Isolation (Diagnosis) Direction (No. 2), the Hospital Visitor Directions (No. 2) and the Care Facilities Directions (No. 2). - (4) These directions replace the Stay at Home Directions (No. 3).